resumex/Basilisk-Domain-Lab/README.md

 `co` - Specify the company name to be used in the AD users' profile

-`nat` - Specify the nationality of the users you are creating. randomuser.me relies on this for correct address formatting.
+`nat` - Specify the nationality of the users you are creating. https://randomuser.me relies on this for correct address formatting.
 Default value is `US`

 Examples: